Dear Cathy,

 We believe the minis are ideal as pet therapy animals for many reasons.
 They are quiet, intelligent, and well-behaved.
 They can go most anywhere, even in elevators, and have no hesitation in navigating the slippery floors of a long-term care facility.
 If they poop, it can be handled with a minimum effort.
 They are curious and want to greet each visitor.
 And they don’t need a large paddock.

-Some people visit our herd at our farm where we cater to senior groups with varying needs and children with special needs.
+Some people visit our herd at our farm, where we cater to senior groups with varying needs and children with special needs.
 Many of the special needs children who visit seem calmed by the horses.
 We also take the horses to visit various senior facilities.
 The seniors always want to leave their rooms to touch and groom our horses.
-Even those who no longer communicate may smile or reach out to touch a horse.
+Even those who no longer communicate may smile or touch a horse.

 Dear Pete and Terry,